-In October 2011 the Australian Capital Territory Legislative Assembly passed legislation banning smoking in cars when children under 16 years of age are present, that will take effect in 2012.xv
+In October 2011 the Australian Capital Territory Legislative Assembly passed legislation banning smoking in cars when children under 16 years of age are present.
+This legislation came into effect on 1 May 2012.xv

-Smoking is banned in enclosed public areas in New South Wales under the Smoke-free Environment Act 2000 (NSW) ('Smoke-free Environment Act')5 and Smoke-free Environment Regulation 2007 (NSW) ('Smoke-free Environment Regulation').6 This includes shopping centres, dining areas, schools, business premises, community centres, churches, theatres, libraries, public transport, motels, recreation centres, childcare facilities and hospitals.
+Smoking is banned in 'enclosed public places' in New South Wales under the Smoke-free Environment Act 2016 (NSW) ('Smoke-free Environment Act')5 and Smoke-free Environment Regulations 2016 (NSW) ('Smoke-free Environment Regulation').6 This includes shopping centres, dining areas, schools, business premises, community centres, churches, theatres, libraries, public transport, motels, recreation centres, childcare facilities and hospitals.
 Smoking was banned in all 'substantially enclosed' licensed premises in New South Wales from 2 July 2007 after being phased in from 2005 to 2007.
 The phase-in period involved a ban on smoking in 50% of the enclosed area of hotels, nightclubs and clubs in 2005.
-The ban was increased to 75% of the total enclosed area of licensed venues in 2006 and finally in 2007 a total ban on smoking in all enclosed (including substantially enclosed) areas of licensed premises was imposed.xvi Smoking is permitted in private gaming rooms of casinos.
+The ban was increased to 75% of the total enclosed area of licensed venues in 2006 and finally in 2007 a total ban on smoking in all enclosed (including substantially enclosed) areas of licensed premises was imposed.xviii Smoking is permitted in private gaming rooms of casinos.xix

-The Smoke-free Environment Act defines a smokefree area as any enclosed public place other than an exempt place.xvii Examples of places that are smokefree if they are enclosed public places include:
+The Smoke-free Environment Act states that every 'enclosed public place' (other than an exempt place) is a 'smokefree area'.xxi Examples of places that are smokefree if they are enclosed public places include:

 Under section 10 of the Smoke-free Environment Act, occupiers of premises where smoking is allowed must take reasonable steps to prevent smoke from penetrating any smokefree areas.

-The Smoke-free Environment Act stipulates that a 'public place' means a place or vehicle that the public, or a section of the public, is entitled to use, or that is open to the public or a section of the public, whether by payment of money, by virtue of membership of a club or body, or otherwise.xix A public place is considered to be 'enclosed' if it has a roof or ceiling and is completely or substantially enclosed.xx The Smoke-free Environment Regulation sets out guidelines for determining what an enclosed public place is, and when a covered outside area is considered 'substantially enclosed'.
-A public place is considered to be substantially enclosed if the total area of the ceiling and wall surfaces is more than 75 per cent of the total notional ceiling and wall area.xxi Doors or windows that open to the outside and that are locked fully open are regarded as open space when calculating the actual ceiling and wall surfaces.
-If an occupier includes locked-open doors or windows in the calculation of a substantially enclosed space, they must be kept locked fully open in order for smoking to be allowed.
+The Smoke-free Environment Act stipulates that a 'public place' means a place or vehicle that the public, or a section of the public, is entitled to use, or that is open to the public or a section of the public, whether by payment of money, by virtue of membership of a club or body, or otherwise.xxiii A public place is considered to be 'enclosed' if it has a roof or ceiling and is completely or substantially enclosed.xxiv The Smoke-free Environment Regulation sets out guidelines for determining what an enclosed public place is, and when a covered outside area is considered 'substantially enclosed'.
+A public place is considered to be substantially enclosed if the total area of the ceiling and wall surfaces is more than 75 per cent of the total notional ceiling and wall area.xxv The Smoke-free Environment Regulation provides further detail regarding how to calculate the ‘total notional ceiling and wall area’.xxvi

-Under the Northern Territory's Tobacco Control Act 2002 12 xxiii and Tobacco Control Regulations, smoking is banned in enclosed public areas, enclosed workplaces, outdoor public venues, food service areas, public transport, public transport areas, entrance areas, air conditioning inlet areas, outdoor eating and drinking areas and voluntarily declared areas.
+Under the Northern Territory's Tobacco Control Act 2002 9 xxx and Tobacco Control Regulations, smoking is banned in enclosed public areas, enclosed workplaces, outdoor public venues, food service areas, public transport, public transport areas, entrance areas, air conditioning inlet areas, outdoor eating and drinking areas and voluntarily declared areas.
 From 2 January 2010, licensed venues and substantially enclosed areas were included in the ban.
 As of 2 January 2011, smoking was banned at outdoor eating and drinking areas.
 Licensed premises are covered by the ban, but these venues may provide an outdoor smoking area (OSA) that makes up no more than 50 per cent of the total outdoor eating and drinking area.
-The OSA must be separated from the smokefree portion of the outdoor area, no food may be consumed within an OSA, and no entertainment may be provided within an OSA.
+The OSA must be separated from the smokefree portion of the outdoor area, and no entertainment may be provided within an OSA.
 Outdoor public venues that do not serve food may also designate a smoking area.

 The following areas became smokefree in the Northern Territory on 1 January 2003: